 Healthy Ways To Raise Up Your Immunity Against Diseases

-We should all know that our immune system is our best form of defense against a variety of virus and bacteria infections, but ironically, it is something that most of us often take for granted.
-This is until, of course, when we are challenged with the next big threat like the Coronavirus, also known as the Covic19 pandemic which is sweeping the world in 2020 leaving a trail of human sufferings, deaths and economic disasters.
+We should all know that our immune system is our front line of defense against a variety of virus and bacteria infections, but ironically, this is something that most of us often take for granted, isn't it?
+This is until, of course, when we are challenged with the next big deadly threat like the Corona virus, and in particular, the Covic19 pandemic which is sweeping the world in 2020 leaving a trail of human sufferings, deaths and economic disasters.

-While good personal hygiene such as washing our hands with soap more frequently and avoiding sharing eating utensils are crucial to being safer from infection, strengthening our immune system remains our best form defense against a variety of harmful pathogens.
-Thus here are some of the more effective ways to support and elevate your immune system.
+While good personal hygiene such as washing our hands with soap more frequently and avoiding sharing eating utensils are crucial to being safer from infection, strengthening our immune system remains our best form defense against a variety of harmful pathogens and germs.
+Thus here are some of the more effective ways to strengthen your immune system.

-If you’re squeamish about working out in a gym, you can also exercise at home or indulge in activities like walking, jogging, or cycling outdoors.
+If you are squeamish about working out in a gym, you can also exercise at home or indulge in activities like brisk walking, jogging, or cycling outdoors.
 Any form of exercise is better than no exercise at all and the earlier you begin exercising, the better.
-As demonstrated in a study, amateur cyclists in the age group of 55 to 79 had the immune function of young adults.
-You can bet they’re feeling pretty good right about now, don't you think so?
+As documented in a study, cyclists in the age group of 55 to 79 had the immune function of young adults.
+You can bet they are feeling pretty good right about now, don't you think so?

-Older adults and those with inflammatory disorders like fibromyalgia, rheumatoid and various forms of arthritis, diabetes, and asthma will tend to be more susceptible to infectious diseases because of a less varied gut microbiome.
-For gut flora to thrive, you need a varied diet with high fiber foods, but probiotic foods can be particularly helpful.
-Yogurt, tempeh, and pickles like sauerkraut are good natural sources of probiotics.
-As with all nutrients, it’s better to get them from food, rather than supplements.
+Folks who are dealing with inflammatory conditions like fibromyalgia, rheumatoid and various forms of arthritis, diabetes, and asthma will tend to be more susceptible to infectious diseases because of a less varied range of gut microbiome.
+For them to thrive abundantly, you will need to have a well balanced diet with high fiber food and probiotic foods such as yogurt, tempeh, and preserved vegetables or pickles such as the Korean kimchi and sauerkraut.
+As with all nutrients, it is much better to get them from natural food sources rather than in supplementation forms.

-Sleep quality can be significantly improved by adopting healthy habits and pre-sleep rituals.
-For example, hot baths, dimming all lights, avoiding digital screens, and avoiding stimulating activity for a couple of hours before sleep can help improve sleep quality.
-Early evening exercise and meditation routines before bedtime can also make a difference.
+Sleep quality can be improved greatly simply by practicing good habits and pre-sleep rituals.
+For example, having hot baths, dimming all the lights, avoid playing or watching digital screens, and avoiding stimulating activities for a couple of hours before bed can help to enhance your sleep quality.
+Early evening exercise and meditation routines before bedtime can also help you to sleep better.

 5) Cut Back on Alcohol & Nicotine Consumption - Smoking is most strongly associated with the risk of cancer, but any kind of nicotine intake impairs immune function.
 This means that whether you smoke traditional cigarettes or e-cigarettes, you’re increasing your risk of infection.
 Nicotine raises cortisol levels, reduces the formation of antibodies and T cell responses.
 In addition, both types of nicotine consumption have been linked to lung damage, increasing the risk of respiratory infections.